Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Background

-\textbf{Generative Models for scRNA-seq} In the context of single-cell genomics, numerous generative models have been developed for (conditional) sampling of gene expression profiles. scVI~\citep{lopez2018deep} represents an early VAE-based generative model, while more recent approaches include GAN-based and diffusion-based architectures such as scGAN~\citep{Marouf2020scgan} and scDiffusion~\citep{luo2024scdiffusion}.
-These models operate in continuous space and therefore transform discrete gene expression data into log-normalized counts.
-Recently, latent diffusion frameworks have emerged with models like SCLD~\citep{wang2023scld} and CFGen~\citep{palma2025multi}, which leverage latent diffusion frameworks.
+\textbf{Generative Models for scRNA-seq} In the context of single-cell genomics, numerous generative models have been developed for (conditional) sampling of gene expression profiles. scVI~\citep{lopez2018deep} represents an early VAE-based generative model, while more recent approaches include transformer-based VAEs \citep{connell2022single}, as well as GAN-based and diffusion-based architectures such as scGAN~\citep{Marouf2020scgan} and scDiffusion~\citep{luo2024scdiffusion}.
+The latter two classes of models operate in continuous space and therefore transform discrete gene expression data into log-normalized counts.
+Recently, latent diffusion frameworks have emerged with models like SCLD~\citep{wang2023scld}, scVAEDer \citep{sadria2025scvaeder}, and CFGen~\citep{palma2025multi}, which leverage latent diffusion frameworks on top of an MLP-based autoencoders.
 Additionally, application-specific generative models have been developed for perturbational single-cell genomics, including CPA~\cite{lotfollahi2023cpa}, SquiDiff~\citep{he2024squidiff}, CellFlow~\citep{Klein2025cellflow}, and CellOT~\citep{Bunne2023cellot}, which are tailored to capture the effects of genetic and chemical perturbations on cellular states.
 Our approach is similar in vein to CFGen and SCLD, but leverages transformer-based architectures for both our newly proposed VAE as well as the latent diffusion model.